helenaonsum/cse15l-lab-reports/labReport3.md

 ```
 *The command is given on the first line, and the three following lines are the output.*

 * The command-line option `grep -n` prints the line number where matches between a given pattern/search word and a specific file are found.
 In the above output each line starts with the line where the match was found, then is followed by the content/line that matched the searchwords **emergency response** and **medical condition** respectively.
+This command-line option is useful to see where in a file there are lines that match a given pattern.

 **`grep -i`:**